pvtl/docker-dev/README.md

 To run BrowserSync from within a container, it needs to proxy a PHP site to generate the site.
 To do this, it needs to know where the URL lives (which, from the outside world, is through the `apache` container).

-Note: BrowserSync will only work from within the `php72-fpm` container.
+Note: BrowserSync will only work from within the `php71-fpm` container.

-1. `docker exec -it php72-fpm bash` - SSH into the PHP7.2 container
+1. `docker exec -it php71-fpm bash` - SSH into the PHP7.1 container
 1. `nano /etc/hosts` - Edit the hosts files
-    - `172.22.0.10 <THIS SITE URL eg. wp.pub.localhost>` - Add the current site's URL, pointing to the `apache` container
+    - `171.22.0.10 <THIS SITE URL eg. wp.pub.localhost>` - Add the current site's URL, pointing to the `apache` container

 Now you can run `npm start` and you'll be able to access the BrowserSync version of the site at `<THIS SITE URL>:3000`

+---

+### Breaking Changes ⚠️

+* The MySQL hostname and container name has changed from `db` to `mysql`.
+This enables us to add other DB's in the future without the naming convention getting confusing (eg. MongoDB, PostgreSQL).
+* PHP 7.1 and Apache server have been separated into their own containers (`php71-fpm` and `apache` respectively).
+* PHP 5 is now PHP 5.6 specifically.
+The URL has changed to: `<project>.php56.localhost`
+* You can use `<project>.pub.localhost` (Laravel) URL's with any PHP version now.
+Eg: `<project>.php56.pub.localhost`
+* We recommend you specify a PHP version number in the URL's of your projects rather than rely on the default.
+It's currently PHP 7.1, but this may change in the future.